ciao-lang/ciao/INSTALLATION.md

 dependencies are:

  - [emacs](https://www.gnu.org/software/emacs/): required for
-   emacs-based IDE (use `emacs-nox` is no graphical interface is needed)
+   emacs-based IDE (use `emacs-nox` if no graphical interface is needed)
  - [ImageMagick](https://en.wikipedia.org/wiki/ImageMagick): used
    image conversion in `lpdoc` (use `ImageMagick-nox` if no graphical